-Early August is the latest I normally make increase, as queens are beginning to reduce laying, nectar flows are stopping and some queens stop laying when varroa treatments are used.
-You can go on later, but if there is no nectar flow you may have to feed.
-Robbing from bees and wasps may then be a problem, especially with small colonies that may be queenless, where they often lose morale.
-Quite frankly I think you will be causing more problems than you need if you are too late.
-The end of July is probably a better time.
+Early August is the latest I normally make increase.
+You can go on later, but if there is no nectar flow you may have to feed and robbing from bees and wasps may be a problem, especially with small colonies that may be queenless, where they may lose morale.

 You will have colonies varying from perhaps 2-3 frames to full size.
 Once you have stopped making increase you should be looking at strengthening the weaker colonies.
 If it is reasonably healthy, a 5 frame nuc that is strong in bees has as good a chance of overwintering as a full colony, so that is the minimum to aim at, although it is always worth giving smaller ones a chance, especially if the frames are densely covered in bees, or the queen is good.
 If you have weak colonies you could take the risk, or unite.
-I have successfully wintered 3 frame nucs that are well covered with bees on many occasions.
+I have wintered 3 frame nucs that are well covered with bees on many occasions.
 They have a far better chance of survival than 5 or 6 frame nucs that are poorly covered in bees.

-I wouldn't change places with colonies to pick up flying bees late in the summer, otherwise you may set off robbing.
+I wouldn't change places with colonies to pick up flying bees at this time of year, otherwise you may set off robbing.

-You can take combs of largely sealed brood without bees one at a time from the larger colonies and put in the smaller colonies, perhaps every 7-10 days.
+You can take combs of sealed brood without bees from the larger colonies one at a time and put in the smaller colonies, perhaps every 7-10 days.
 This soon builds numbers up and of course they are young bees.